-StackHub vendor pages may be purchased for an annual fee of $25.00.
+StackHub vendor pages may be purchased for a monthly fee of $25.00.

 Every organization in StackHub has a vendor page.
 It is the main go to page for promoting your organization on StackHub.
 By default it just lists your products, packages, and members.

 Organization pages may be upgraded from the basic layout to a customizable vendor page!

 Like vendor pages, organization vendor pages are available for a monthly fee of $25.00.

 While public packages are freely downloadable by everyone, StackHub also lets you create private packages.